Written by John Immel,

 John enjoys sharing Ayurveda within the context of his Catholic roots, and finds Ayurveda gives him an opportunity to participate in the healing mission of the Church.
 Jesus expressed God's love by feeding and healing the sick.
 That kindness is the fundamental ministry of Ayurveda as well.

-Questions, Comments & Impressions of 'how to understand food like an ayurvedic practitioner: rasa, virya & vipak'?Is there something you'd like to know about 'how to understand food like an ayurvedic practitioner: rasa, virya & vipak'?
+Questions, Comments & Impressions of 'how to understand food like an ayurvedic counselor: rasa, virya & vipak'?Is there something you'd like to know about 'how to understand food like an ayurvedic counselor: rasa, virya & vipak'?

 I love the useful details yet simple breakdown of its practical applications for day to day.
 Thanks.